florianajir/rabbitmq-sql-worker/src/Meup/Bundle/SnotraBundle/Resources/mapping.md

 ### identifier

-The identifier is the field name which will be used to identify a record existence to allow update operations.
+The identifier is the field name which will be used to check an existing record to be able to effectuate update operations.
+In database, the identifier should be attached to a unicity constraint.

-This property is optionnal but strongly recommanded to avoid some exceptions.
-This column in database should have a unique constraint.
+**This property is optionnal but strongly recommanded** to avoid some exceptions (in example if an field like an id with unicity constraint in database is present in records).

 ```yaml
 identifier: sku